 Be thoughtful and generous

 - If your partner is studying for an important test or is under pressure at work, give them what they need to do well.
-Be a little more patient and give them quiet or other consideration THEY need.
+A little more patience?
+Peace and quiet?
+Or be direct and ask, How can I help?

 - If your person’s Love Language is words of affirmation, bookmark these examples of words of affirmation and make sure you keep their love tank filled.

-- Learn to cook your partner’s favorite dish or learn something else that means a lot to them.
+- Learn to cook your partner’s favorite dish or learn to do something else that means a lot to them.

 Be kind and loving

 What’s the difference between this habit and being thoughtful and generous?
-Thoughtful is what you do and kind is who you are.
+Thoughtful is what you do (give stuff and show up).
+Kind, however, is who you are.
 Being kind and loving is one of those relationship habits that really matter in the long run.

-- Work out your personal stuff and your work stress so that the energy that you bring to your partner can be loving and kind to be around.
+- Work out your personal stuff and your work stress so that the energy you bring to your partner is loving and kind to be around.

-- Accommodate a few idiosyncrasies and quirks.
+- Accommodate a few idiosyncrasies and quirks in your partner.
 It’s a loving thing to do.

-- The Love Language of physical touch is uber important to some people but everyone loves non-sexual physical contact.
-It can make anyone purr, feel closer to you and more “at home.”
+- The Love Language of physical touch is more important to some people, but everyone loves non-sexual physical contact.
+Putting your head in someone’s lap (even if it’s for you) can make the other person feel so good (needed).

 - Assume the best of your partner.
 S/he will want to live up to your good expectations.

 - If your partner puts on a few pounds, don’t just tell them to lose weight.
-Look at what’s changed and help them handle that situation better.
+The kind thing to do is to look at what’s changed for them and help them handle that situation better.

 Have relationship goals

-In every healthy relationship I’ve seen, each person have their own lives separate from their relationship.
-They leave space for the other person to be themselves while simultaneously working for the growth of the relationship.
-The “us” in their relationship is the priority and each person have at least one night a month for “me-time.”
+In every healthy relationship I’ve seen, the partners leave space for each other to be themselves.
+The “us” in their relationship is the priority, but each person has at least one night a month for themselves.
+Setting relationship goals looks out for the “us” and the “you.”

-- Design your life with someone who wants the same important things as you do.
+- Design your life with someone who wants the same important things as you.

 - If you need to unlearn some habits for the health of your relationship, get on it.

-- Like a business, meet regularly to review what’s working until you no longer need to.
+- Like a business, meet regularly to review what’s working and what needs more attention.

 Learn to communicate